eloimoliner/CQTdiff/README.md

         inference.load.data_directory="$path_to_audio_files" \
         inference.mode=$test_mode
 ```
 The variable `$test_mode` selects the type of experiments.
 Examples are: "bandwidth_extension", "inpainting" or "declipping".
-There are many others parameters to select listed in the inference section from `conf/conf.yaml`.
+There are many other parameters to select listed in the inference section from `conf/conf.yaml`.
 Some experiment examples are located in the directory `scripts/`.

 ## Remarks